OpenNFT/OpenNFT/README.md

 (OpenNFT_venv)$ pip install git+https://github.com/OpenNFT/OpenNFT.git -v
 ```

+**NOTE**:
+If you use Windows and MATLAB has been installed to default direcory (Program Files) you need
+Administrator rights for installing Matlab Engine for Python (You need to install OpenNFT via pip as Administrator).

 Also you can install OpenNFT from your working directory (OpenNFT project root directory):

 ```